 USDA Coronavirus Food Assistance Program for Farmers – The Food Assistance Program provides direct relief for farmers and ranchers who face price declines and growing marketing costs.
-Deadline has passed for this program, stay tune for more.
+The deadline has passed for this program, stay tune for more.

 Waterville Region Small Business Grant – Central Maine Growth Council is providing direct grants of up to $2,000 to mid-Maine businesses and entrepreneurs.
 Applications are rolling until funding is exhausted.
-Deadline for this program has passed, stay tuned for more.
+The deadline for this program has passed, stay tuned for more.

 Somerset County Covid-19 Relief Grants – The Somerset Economic Development Corporation and Somerset County Commissioners in West-Central Maine are offering relief grants of up to $5,000.
 Any for-profit business located in Somerset County is eligible.
 Funds can be used for immediate Covid-19 relief to assist with your payroll, utilities, rent, mortgage, insurance, inventory, production, and more.
 The first deadline has passed and there will be additional rounds pending funding.

 To be added to this directory of opportunities, please contact email@example.com.
 Special thanks to Maine SBDC Intern Madeleine Lutts who compiled these resources.